Find Affordable College Courses

 $19,785 Average Tuition & Fees

-University of Virginia - Main Campus did quite well in this year’s ranking of the best value schools for social sciences students.
-It came in at #6 on the list.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+University of Virginia - Main Campus landed the #6 spot in the 2023 rankings for the best value social sciences programs.
+Located in the small suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at University of Virginia are $19,785 a year.
 After completing their degree, social sciences graduates from University of Virginia carry an average student debtload of $18,255.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $386.